 As per Africa Agenda 2063, there would be enhanced agricultural productivity making local food production competitive enough to replace food imports and generate surpluses for export that would position Africa to feed the rest of the world.
 Accordingly, modern and productive agriculture anchored in a solid science knowledge foundation will lead to improved productivity and put an end to human drudgery in agriculture.

 Therefore, JUCAVM will take the responsibility of training -high-level skilled human power and realizing the national and regional (Africa) Perspective Development Plan in its strategic plan of 2021 – 2030.
-In this regard, JUCAVM is so much lucky college in its Geographical location in the South West Ethiopia of UNESCO bio-reserve, areas to conserve the environment and climate adaptability, the source of coffee (Coffea arabica), both cash crop, and cereal crops within three agroecological conditions, and the vast agricultural-based Community; complete natural resource to be transformed.
+In this regard, JUCAVM is so much lucky college in its Geographical location in the southwest Ethiopia of UNESCO biosphere reserve, areas to conserve the environment and climate adaptability, the source of coffee (Coffea arabica), both cash crop, and cereal crops within three agroecological conditions, and the vast agricultural-based Community; complete natural resource to be transformed.

 Therefore, JUCAVM strives to produce trained human resources with better knowledge in agriculture and rural development with the revised and new curriculum, diversifying its postgraduate training programs in agriculture, and climate adaptability, natural resource management, genetics, and ecosystem biodiversity, water resources, mineral resources, human settlement, urban environment, and environmental health, cultural and natural heritage and to control hazardous materials and pollution from industrial waste, and atmospheric pollution and climate changes and demand-driven undergraduate programs.